mateuszjurewicz/notes_public/notes/English Vocabulary.md

 of a judge -> to remove themselves from a case because of potential conflict of interest / lack of impartiality.
 A lawyer can ask for the judge to be recused.
 - `sashay`
 to walk in an ostentatious manner, often with exaggerated hip and shoulder movements.
+- `scurrilous`
+expressed in a vulgar or coarse manner.
+Sometimes also slanderous, defamatory.
 - `self-possessed`
 calm and having a self-assured command of one's faculties, feelings and behavior.
 - `shofar`